tsankashvili/dev-bookmarks/README.md

 - [bitsofco](https://bitsofco.de/) -  Articles on Frontend Development.
 All articles are written by Ire Aderinokun, Frontend Developer and User Interface Designer.
 - [flaviocopes](https://flaviocopes.com/) - I write tutorials for JavaScript developers
 - [benrobertson](https://benrobertson.io/blog/) - Ben Robertson is front-end web developer writing about front end development and web accessibility.

+### Websites
+- [Know it all](https://know-it-all.io/) - The goal of know-it-all is to help you discover things that you don't know about web development.

 ## Tools